kaliop-uk/ezmigrationbundle/README.md

 ### Running tests

+The bundle uses both PHPUnit and Behat to run functional tests.
-*NB: the testing framework is known to be broken in the current release.
-It will be fixed as soon as possible*
+*NB: the Behat tests are known to be broken in the current release.
+This will be fixed as soon as possible*

-The bundle has both unit tests and BDD features.

-To run the unit tests just point PHPUnit to the bundle directory:
+To run the PHPUnit tests:

+    export KERNEL_DIR=ezpublish
+    export SYMFONY_ENV=behat (or whatever your test env is)

     bin/phpunit vendor/kaliop/ezmigrationbundle

-To run the BDD test with Behat:
+To run the Behat tests:

     bin/behat -c vendor/kaliop/ezmigrationbundle/behat.yml vendor/kaliop/ezmigrationbundle/features